-Chapter 1.2. describes the criteria for the inclusion of a disease, infection or infestation in the OIE List and Chapter 1.3. gives the current list.
-Diseases are divided into nine categories based on the host species of the pathogenic agents.
+Chapter 1.2. describes the criteria for the inclusion of an infection or infestation in the OIE List and Chapter 1.3. gives the current list.
+Diseases are divided into nine categories based on the host species of the aetiological agents.